SuddenDelight07/SuddenDelight07/README.md

 - 👋 Hi, I’m @SuddenDelight07
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning web scrapping
+- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on web scrapping
+- 💞️ I’m looking to collaborate on java
 - 📫 How to reach me 1hk19cs001@hkbk.edu.in

 <!---